n00tz/darc-jekyll/hamfest.md

 # Date and Time

-February 27, 2021
+February 26, 2022

+2022 is our 40th year!

 Gate Opens at 8am

 # Admission

+$5.00 at the gate.
+Free parking.
-$5 at the gate.
-Free Parking.
-Admission is eligible for all Prize drawings.
+Admission is eligible for all Prize Drawings.
-Additional $5 for boneyard.
+Additional $5.00 for Boneyard space.

 ## Event Details